Spotcap's trade finance facilities

-How a credit facility from Spotcap works
+How trade finance from Spotcap works

 Trade finance from Spotcap is in the form of a credit line.
 This allows you to draw down amounts of credit when you need it, with each drawdown becoming a separate business loan